You Were on My Mind

 "You Were on My Mind" is a popular song written by Sylvia Fricker in 1961.
 It was originally recorded by Ian & Sylvia, but better known versions were recorded by We Five and Crispian St. Peters.

 Background

 The song was written in a bathtub in a suite at the Hotel Earle in Greenwich Village.
-Fricker wrote the song - her first composition - in the bathroom because "it was the only place ... the cockroaches would not go".
+Fricker wrote it—her first composition—in the bathroom because "it was the only place ... the cockroaches would not go".

 It was originally performed by Fricker and her future husband Ian Tyson as the duo Ian & Sylvia, and they recorded it in 1963 for their 1964 album on the Vanguard label, Northern Journey.
-It reached #33 on the Canadian CHUM Charts.
+It reached No.33 on the Canadian CHUM Charts.
 Ian and Sylvia re-recorded the song in 1972 with their band Great Speckled Bird, reaching No. 4 on the Canadian easy listening chart.

 The song was published in sheet form by M. Witmark & Sons of New York City in 1965.